smcclatchy/ngs-lesson/setup.md

 Type this comma-separated list of package names into the pop-up window.

-ggplot2, plyr, dplyr, ape, flashClust, WGCNA
+ggplot2, plyr, dplyr, tibble, ape, flashClust, WGCNA

 ### Bioconductor